 Exploration Ground Systems

-Mobile launcher and crawler-transporter 2 (CT-2) at NASA’s Kennedy Space Center in Florida.
-Credit: NASA/Kim Shiflett
+Mobile launcher and crawler-transporter at NASA’s Kennedy Space Center in Florida.
+Photo Credit: NASA/Joel Kowsky

 The EGS program has also brought about the ability to make infrastructure available to both government and commercial clients.
 This approach contributes to affordability by distributing costs among multiple users.
 Jacobs’ work includes upgrading Launch Pad 39B, the crawler-transporters, the Vehicle Assembly Building (VAB), the Launch Control Center’s Young-Crippen Firing Room 1, the mobile launcher (ML), and more.